Representing Massachusetts Plane Crash Victims

 Other causes of aviation accidents include metal fatigue, electrical system malfunction, tainted fuel, and hydraulic failure; insufficient airframe and engine maintenance or excessive age; defects in airport concourses and jet-way floor surfaces, resulting in falls by passengers; in-flight food poisoning; crew fatigue; and, more recently, the increasing risk of injury or death caused by a terrorist act.

-For a free, no obligation consultation to learn how Parker Scheer LLP can help you to recover for an injury or death caused by aviation-related negligence, call our personal injury attorneys.
+For a free, no-obligation consultation to learn how Parker Scheer LLP can help you to recover for an injury or death caused by aviation-related negligence, call our Boston personal injury attorneys.
 There is never a fee charged for an initial consultation and all information furnished will remain strictly confidential.

 Have You Been Injured In An Aviation Accident?